 New POD Rules Group 1: If you are assigned to this group, then your eligibility for SSDI benefits will not end even if your monthly earnings are high enough that SSA no longer sends you a benefit check because your benefits are offset to zero.

 New POD Rules Group 2: If you are assigned to this group, then your eligibility for SSDI will end if your earnings are high enough that your benefits are offset to zero for 12 or more months in a row.
 To become eligible for SSDI again, you would have to go through the same re-application process as under current rules.
 If your re-application is successful, and your benefits are reinstated before POD ends in June 2021, then you would automatically return to new POD rules group 2.

-Explore the POD scenarios and calculator to see examples of how the new POD rules affect beneficiaries with different benefits and earnings or design your own example.
+Explore the POD scenarios to see examples of how the new POD rules affect beneficiaries with different benefits and earnings or design your own example.

 Yes.
 The following rules still apply to you:

 You will still undergo periodic medical reviews.
 You could lose your benefits if SSA determines your medical condition has improved.
 However, working will not result in a medical review, and participation in POD will not affect selection for these reviews.